Superfood Power Smoothie.

 Prep Time: 5 minutes

 Total Time: 5 minutes

 A slim-down green smoothie recipe filled with super foods including spinach, strawberries, flax, and apple.
 Refreshing, nutrient packed, with no added sugar!

 - 2 large bananas, previously peeled, sliced, and frozen

 - 1 heaping handful spinach (about 1.5 cups)

 - 1/2 of a large apple, chopped (or 1 small - use your favorite variety)

 - 7 large strawberries, sliced

-The layered smoothie look is optional, so you may just blend all of the ingredients together instead.
+- The layered smoothie look is optional, so you can just blend all of the ingredients together instead.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.